awsdocs/aws-snowball-developer-guide/doc_source/using-client-commands.md

 ## Configuring a Profile for the Snowball Client<a name="client-configuration"></a>

-Every time you run a command for the Snowball client, you need to provide your manifest file, unlock code, and an IP address\.
+Every time you run a command for the Snowball client, you provide your manifest file, unlock code, and an IP address\.
 You can get the first two of these from the AWS Snowball Management Console or the job management API\.
 For more information on getting your manifest and unlock code, see [Get Your Credentials and Tools](get-credentials.md)\.

 You have the option of using the `snowballEdge configure` command to store the path to the manifest, the 29\-character unlock code, and the endpoint as a profile\.
 After configuration, you can use other Snowball client commands without having to manually type in these values for a particular job\.
-After you configure the Snowball client, the information is saved in a plain\-text JSON format to `home directory/.aws/snowball/config/snowball-edge.config`\.
+After you configure the Snowball client, the information is saved in a plaintext JSON format to `home directory/.aws/snowball/config/snowball-edge.config`\.

-The endpoint is the IP address, with `https://` appended to it\.
-You can locate the IP address for the AWS Snowball Edge appliance on the AWS Snowball Edge appliance's LCD display\.
-When the AWS Snowball Edge appliance is connected to your network for the first time, it automatically gets a DHCP IP address, if a DHCP server is available\.
+The endpoint is the IP address, with `https://` added to it\.
+You can locate the IP address for the AWS Snowball Edge device on the AWS Snowball Edge device's LCD display\.
+When the AWS Snowball Edge device is connected to your network for the first time, it automatically gets a DHCP IP address, if a DHCP server is available\.
 If you want to use a different IP address, you can change it from the LCD display\.
-For more information, see [Using an AWS Snowball Edge](using-appliance.md)\.
+For more information, see [Using an AWS Snowball Edge](using-device.md)\.

 **Important**
 Anyone who can access the configuration file can access the data on your Snowball Edge devices or clusters\.
 Managing local access control for this file is one of your administrative responsibilities\.